Skip to content

 timestamp_col: event_ts

-entities: [user_id, device_id] # supports per-user or per-device breakdown
+entities: [user_id, device_id] # supports per-user or per-device disaggregation

 A metric without entities can still be computed normally — it simply cannot be disaggregated by entity.
 See Computing Metrics for usage.